 Solution: Verify your address.

-Problem: Your address on your website is different than your address on your GMB listing.
+Problem: Your address on your website is different than your address on your GBP listing.

 Solution: Make sure your address is correct on your website and listing.

-If you want to know how to fix a suspended Google My Business listing, start by checking your address on your website.
-Make sure your address is the same as your Google My Business listing, down to using “N” for “North” or inputting your suite number.
+If you want to know how to fix a suspended Google Business Profile listing, start by checking your address on your website.
+Make sure your address is the same as your Google Business Profile listing, down to using “N” for “North” or inputting your suite number.

 Problem: Your address, categories, name, website, or phone number has changed.

-As stated previously, Google wants to have the most up-to-date information to deliver to users, so outdated information can hurt your GMB listing.
+As stated previously, Google wants to have the most up-to-date information to deliver to users, so outdated information can hurt your GBP listing.

 Include the latest information about your business on your listing.
-This solution is an easy way to fix your GMB suspension if outdated information is the cause.
+This solution is an easy way to fix your GBP suspension if outdated information is the cause.

-Problem: Name, address, and phone number on different directories don’t match your GMB profile.
+Problem: Name, address, and phone number on different directories don’t match your GBP profile.